-The underwriting agreement provides that the obligations of the several underwriters to purchase the shares of common stock offered hereby are subject to certain conditions precedent and that the underwriters will purchase all of the shares of common stock offered by this prospectus, other than those covered by the over-allotment option described below, if any of these shares are purchased.
+The underwriting agreement provides that the obligations of the several underwriters to purchase our shares of common stock offered hereby are subject to certain conditions precedent and that the underwriters will purchase all of our shares of common stock offered by this prospectus, other than those covered by the option to purchase additional shares, described below, if any of these shares are purchased.

-We have been advised by the representative that the underwriters propose to offer the shares of common stock to the public at the initial public offering price set forth on the cover of this prospectus and to dealers at a price that represents a concession not in excess of \$0.60 per share under the initial public offering price.
-After the initial public offering, the representatives may change the offering price and other selling terms.
+We have been advised by the representatives of the underwriters that the underwriters propose to offer our shares of common stock at the offering price set forth on the cover of this prospectus and to dealers at a price that represents a concession not in excess of \$ per share under the offering price.
+The underwriters may allow, and these dealers may re-allow, a concession of not more than \$ per share to other dealers.
+After the offering, representatives of the underwriters may change the offering price and other selling terms.

-We have granted to the underwriters an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to 825,000 additional shares of common stock at the initial public offering price set forth on the cover page of this prospectus.
-The underwriters may exercise this option only to cover over-allotments made in connection with the sale of the common stock offered by this prospectus.
-To the extent that the underwriters exercise this option, each underwriter will become obligated, subject to conditions, to purchase approximately the same percentage of these additional shares of common stock as the number of shares of common stock to be purchased by it in the above table bears to the total number of shares of common stock offered by this prospectus.
+We have granted to the underwriters an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to 600,000 additional of our shares of common stock at the offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus.
+To the extent that the underwriters exercise this option, each of the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional shares of common stock as the number of our shares of common stock to be purchased by it in the above table bears to the total number of our shares of common stock offered by this prospectus.
 We will be obligated, pursuant to the option, to sell these additional shares of common stock to the underwriters to the extent the option is exercised.
-If any additional shares of common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered hereby.
+If any additional shares of common stock are purchased, the underwriters will offer the additional shares of common stock on the same terms as those on which the 4,000,000 shares are being offered.

-The underwriting discounts and commissions will be paid by Angelo, Gordon.
-Except for the reduced underwriting discount payable in respect of the reserved shares, discussed below, the underwriting discounts and commissions are 6% of the initial public offering price.
-Angelo, Gordon has agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' over-allotment option:
+The underwriting discounts and commissions per share are equal to the offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+The underwriting discounts and commissions are % of the offering price.
+We have agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' option to purchase additional shares: